sstevens2/MozFellApp2016/Application.md

 I look forward to the opportunity develop other open science projects!

 ### How do you see Mozilla advancing your work?
 (50 words)
-This fellowship would allow me to focus more on developing computational skills that would be helpful both in my research.
+This fellowship would allow me to expand my study groups on campus and raise more awareness for these resources.
 My work will also benefit from the opportunity to meet people I can learn from and people who are just getting started in open science.

 ### What do you see as the opportunities for impact around open research at your university?
 Could you leverage this opportunity in a potential project?
 (50 words)